htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

     job. :index:`batch ready<single: batch ready; job>` HTCondor runs the program unattended and in the background.
 A program that runs in the background will not be able to do interactive input and output.
-    HTCondor can redirect console output (``stdout`` and ``stderr``) and keyboard input (``stdin``) to and from files for the program.
-Create any needed files that contain the proper keystrokes needed for program input.
-Make certain the program will run correctly with the files.
+    Create any needed files that contain the proper inputs for the problem Make certain the program will run correctly with the files.

  Submit description file.
-    Controlling the details of a job submission is a submit description file.
-The file contains information about the job such as what executable to run, how much memory and cpu cores are needed to run the job, and many other details about the job.
+    A submit description file controls the all details of a job submission.
+    Ths file tells HTCondor everything it needs to know to run the job on a remote machine, e.g. much memory and cpu cores are needed, what input files the job needs and other aspects of the kind of machine the job might need.

     Write a submit description file to go with the job, using the examples provided in the :doc:`/users-manual/submitting-a-job`
     section for guidance.
 There are many possible options that can be set in a submit file, but most submit files only use a few.
 The complete list of submit file options can be found in :doc:`/man-pages/condor_submit`.

  Submit the Job.